ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

 Using Secrets with K8s Pod
 ==========================

 There are 2 known ways to use vault secrets inside the pods, one using a `Vault Sidecar Injector <https://learn.hashicorp.com/tutorials/vault/kubernetes-sidecar>`_ and the other using the Vault `CSI provider <https://www.vaultproject.io/docs/platform/k8s/csi>`_.
-Both of this will be examplified in the sections below so you can choose the one that best suites your needs.
+Both of these will be examplified in the sections below so you can choose the one that best suites your needs.

 Use environment variables with K8s
 ----------------------------------